 Parent Compass families cover issues and triumphs from “How do I raise this little girl?” to teen arguments, from job loss to forgiveness and peace.

 “I did not have a relationship with my parents.”

 “Are we going to serve the Lord if our baby dies?

 “I was definitely blaming myself that I wasn’t bonding with him.”

 “We see so many people in our age group falling away. . . .
 We are becoming a more tight-knit family . . . from what we are learning about Christ’s love, about church . .”

 “Parent Compass parents open their homes and families to let their lives encourage, inspire and empower,” Jones said.
 “On the Parent Compass website, meanwhile, parents may request prayer and, with each episode, go deeper with more information.
 “No one has to parent alone,” Jones added.
 “God, Christ and the Holy Spirit are waiting for us to ask for help.”

 Jones is founder and president of Parent Compass, the Christian Life & Family not-for-profit series.
-Each of the current 14 family episodes is produced and directed by Nathan Todd Sims of Fusion Productions.
+The family episodes are produced and directed by Nathan Todd Sims of Fusion Productions.
 Based in Irving, Texas, the over 20-year-old company producing film, television and corporate projects has 31 Telly Awards.

 “For encouragement in daily family life, meet real parents in real homes, working to walk with God.
 Parent Compass helps us walk together in the right direction.”